-In 2018, the Gaia Collaboration of the European Space Agency released a massive public data set ("Gaia DR2") of over 1 billion stars in the Milky Way Galaxy, including stars that reside in old star clusters --- Globular Clusters.
-Inferring the distribution of stellar mass in these globular clusters is vital to testing physical theories about cluster evolution.
-While Gaia DR2 is a stellar data set (pun intended), it also presents statistical challenges such as measurement uncertainty, incompleteness, and truncation.
-By pooling information across multiple globular clusters in the Milky Way Galaxy through a hierarchical Bayesian model, we hope to better constrain the masses of these systems.
-At the same time, we need to develop a computationally efficient and reliable data analysis pipeline to work with all clusters simultaneously in the hierarchical Bayesian framework, because each globular cluster has on the order of 10,000-100,000 stars.
-In this talk, I will go over our most recent advancements in this project, including tests with simulated data.
+In 2018, the Gaia Collaboration of the European Space Agency released a massive public data set ("Gaia DR2") of over 1 billion stars in the Milky Way Galaxy, including stars that reside in old star clusters.
+Inferring the distribution of stellar mass and velocity in these clusters is vital to testing physical theories about star cluster evolution.
+While Gaia DR2 is a "stellar" data set, it also presents statistical challenges such as measurement uncertainty, selection bias, incompleteness, and truncation.
+Through repeated simulations of star clusters and using a Bayesian analysis framework, we show parameter inference and coverage probabilities are reliable in the case of complete data.
+However, we also find that selection bias leads to unreliable credible intervals that would need to be accounted for in a real analysis.
+Ultimately, our aim is to develop a computationally efficient and reliable data analysis pipeline that can handle many clusters simultaneously, where each cluster has on the order of 10,000-100,000 stars.
+In this talk, I will go over our most recent advancements (and challenges) in this project, including our tests with simulated data.